swedesjs/vkdart/README.md

 3. **Supports events.** Supports Callback API, Longpoll API
 4. **Development.** Functionality is becoming more and more every day!
 5. **Easy to use.** Very easy to use!
-6. **Model support.**.
-There is a description of event, attachment and object models.
+6. **Model support.** There is a description of event, attachment and object models.

 ## Usage